 The head of our guild is Rurik Farserkr, who has chosen the term “clerk” (rather than the SCA-traditional “guildmaster”).

-I am Rurik farseker is a 11 Centuary English brother who finds the company of the heathens in his parish far more enjoyable then he probably should.
+I am Rurik farseker (Order of the Laurel, Brewing) is a 11 Centuary English brother who finds the company of the heathens in his parish far more enjoyable then he probably should.
 Through pilgrimage, diplomatic work and travel for church administration he gets to come into contact with many, varied people and places.

 I currently live in Politarchopolis (Canberra, Australia) where I brew for local events and other events that I am invited to.
 I am one of the founding members of the Mordenvale Company of Brewers and brew for various taverns around the area.